Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

-Transverse magnetoresistance isotherms (Fig.\,\ref{Fig1}b) in the incoherent regime between 7 and 30\,K display the universal scaling typical of Kondo systems \cite{Sin14.2,Map06.1}: $\rho_{xx}/\rho_{xx}(0\,{\rm T})$ vs $B/B^{\star}$ curves all collapse onto the theoretically predicted curve for an $S=1/2$ Kondo impurity system \cite{Sch83.1}, provided a suitable scaling field $B^{\star}$ is chosen.
-The resulting $B^{\star}$ is linear in temperature (Fig.\,\ref{Fig1}c).
-Fitting $B^{\star} = B^{\star}_0 (1 + T/T^{\star})$ to the data (red straight line) yields $B^{\star}_0 = 10$\,T and $T^{\star} = 2.5$\,K, which may be used as estimates of the field and temperature below which the system is fully Kondo coherent (blue area in Fig.\,\ref{Fig1}d).
-Below 7\,K, the scaling fails (Fig.\,\ref{Fig1}b), as expected when crossing over from the incoherent to the Kondo coherent regime.
+Transverse magnetoresistance isotherms (Fig.\,\ref{Fig1}B) in the incoherent regime between 7 and 30\,K display the universal scaling typical of Kondo systems \cite{Sin14.2,Map06.1}: $\rho_{xx}/\rho_{xx}(0\,{\rm T})$ vs $B/B^{\star}$ curves all collapse onto the theoretically predicted curve for an $S=1/2$ Kondo impurity system \cite{Sch83.1}, provided a suitable scaling field $B^{\star}$ is chosen.
+The resulting $B^{\star}$ is linear in temperature (Fig.\,\ref{Fig1}C).
+Fitting $B^{\star} = B^{\star}_0 (1 + T/T^{\star})$ to the data (red straight line) yields $B^{\star}_0 = 10$\,T and $T^{\star} = 2.5$\,K, which may be used as estimates of the field and temperature below which the system is fully Kondo coherent (blue area in Fig.\,\ref{Fig1}D).
+Below 7\,K, the scaling fails (Fig.\,\ref{Fig1}B), as expected when crossing over from the incoherent to the Kondo coherent regime.

-\SBP{Before presenting our Hall effect results we show that, as anticipated, the chiral anomaly cannot be resolved in the Kondo coherent regime.
-We find that, at 2\,K, the longitudinal and transverse magnetoresistance traces essentially collapse (Fig.\,\ref{Fig1}e\,top).
+Before presenting our Hall effect results we show that, as anticipated, the chiral anomaly cannot be resolved in the Kondo coherent regime.
+We find that, at 2\,K, the longitudinal and transverse magnetoresistance traces essentially collapse (Fig.\,\ref{Fig1}E\,top).
 Because the amplitude $c_{a}$ of the chiral anomaly, being inversely proportional to the density of states \cite{Zha16.3}, is expected to scale as $c_{a} \propto (v^{\star})^{3}$, it is severely suppressed by the strong correlations.
-The fact that, also at high temperatures, we do not observe signatures of the chiral anomaly (Fig.\,\ref{Fig1}e\,bottom) demonstrates that no Weyl nodes are present in the uncorrelated bandstructure in the vicinity of the Fermi level, in agreement with our LDA bandstructure calculations (Fig.\,\ref{Fig4}a).}
+The fact that, also at high temperatures, we do not observe signatures of the chiral anomaly (Fig.\,\ref{Fig1}E\,bottom) \SBP{is consistent with our bandstructure calculations (to be presented later, Fig.\,\ref{Fig4}A), which reveal that the uncorrelated bandstructure contains Weyl nodes only far away ($> 100$\,meV) from the Fermi level.}